doritoes/Persona-Passwords-Study/README.md

   - had issues with creating valid JSON (had to include function to salvage valid JSON data and ignore the extraneous data)
   - temperature 0.7 is just high enough to trigger the invalid JSON, but it gave reasonable data quality (data interesting enough to study)
   - issue of receiving duplicate personas (well at least the name was duplicate) was managed by having high enough temperature and larger batch size ("CHUNK_SIZE")
+- Hashtopolis as a password auditing platform/cracking tool (running hashcat at scale)

 On common roots: (the base string or idea that passwords are build around)
 - Just like humans (based on data) seem to natually create clusters around certain roots, the AI model also had larger than expected clusters